mwarning/meshnet-lab/README.md

 # Mesh Network Laboratory

-Create a mesh network defined in a JSON file.
-Uses Linux network namespaces and bridges on linux.
-The mesh routing program ([batman-adv](https://www.open-mesh.org/projects/open-mesh/wiki), [yggdrasil](https://github.com/yggdrasil-network) or [babel](https://www.irif.fr/~jch/software/babel/)) will see only network interface `uplink` to receive and send packets.
+Create connected Linux network namespaces each with a single `uplink` interface.
-Packets send will be received on all connected instances via their own `uplink` interface.
+A packet send on an interface will be received on all uplinks in all connected namespaces as defined in the JSON file.

-Tools needed: python, ip, bridge
+This project is meant for testing Mobile Ad Hoc Mesh routing protocols.
+Supported are ([batman-adv](https://www.open-mesh.org/projects/open-mesh/wiki), [yggdrasil](https://github.com/yggdrasil-network) and [babel](https://www.irif.fr/~jch/software/babel/)).

+Run `sudo ./network.py none data.json` to create a network.
+Run `sudo ./tests.py batman-adv` to start batman-adv in every network namespace and run some tests.

+data.json:
 ```
 {
   "links": [